james0r/slayed/README.md

 The Shopify provided predictive search is already included and just needed to be enabled in the themes customizer.
 To prevent it from being rendered remove the reference from **theme.liquid**.

 ### Prodify
-Prodify is a Slayed rework of the Shopify Dawn theme's custom element logic for handling variant changes, **HATEOAS**-style content swapping, and more.
+Prodify is a Slayed rework of the Shopify Dawn theme's custom element logic for handling variant pickers on the PDP.
+See **src/js/prodify**

-The Prodify script is dynamically imported on the product template within **frontend/entrypoints/theme.js**.
+### Dynamic Import

+Dynamically import scripts.
+See demo in **src/entrypoints/theme.js**